 Chest x-rays can show the enlarged right ventricle and pulmonary arteries.

-Doctors evaluate the function of the left and right ventricles with echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
-It uses no x-rays.
-Ultrasonography of the heart (echocardiography) is one of... read more , radionuclide studies Radionuclide Imaging of the Heart In radionuclide imaging, a tiny amount of a radioactive substance (radionuclide), called a tracer, is injected into a vein.
-The amount of radiation the person receives from the radionuclide... read more , and cardiac catheterization Cardiac Catheterization and Coronary Angiography Cardiac catheterization and coronary angiography are minimally invasive methods of studying the heart and the blood vessels that supply the heart (coronary arteries) without doing surgery.
-These... read more (to measure pressures in the heart chambers and lung arteries).
+Doctors evaluate the function of the left and right ventricles with echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography is a type of medical imaging that uses high-frequency (ultrasound) waves to produce a moving image of internal organs and other tissues.
+Echocardiography is ultrasonography of... read more , radionuclide studies Radionuclide Imaging of the Heart Radionuclide imaging is a type of medical imaging that produces images by detecting radiation after a radioactive material is administered by vein.
+Radionuclide imaging of the heart can be helpful... read more , and cardiac catheterization Cardiac Catheterization and Coronary Angiography Cardiac catheterization is a procedure that can measure heart function through a catheter inserted into a vein or artery and guided into the heart.
+Coronary angiography, which can be done during... read more (to measure pressures in the heart chambers and lung arteries).

 Treatment of Cor Pulmonale